WRITING

 (Review of) Niki Kasumi Clements, Sites of the Ascetic Self: John Cassian and Christian Ethical Formation.”
 Journal of Foucault Studies, No. 32 (2022): 388-391.

-In addition to the above listed works, I currently have essays under review on the following themes:
+I currently have works under review on the following themes:

-1. Anticolonial ethics of self-cultivation and asceticism as anticolonial practice of liberation in thinkers such as Gandhi and Frederick Douglass (co-authored with Dimitri M’Bama)
+1. Anticolonial ethics of self-cultivation and asceticism as anticolonial practice in thinkers such as Gandhi and Frederick Douglass (co-authored with Dimitri M’Bama)

-3. Inés Valdez’ work on racial capitalism, migration, and the failure of the left to meet the challenges of contemporary emancipatory democracy, in conversation with Frantz Fanon
+2. Inés Valdez’ work on racial capitalism, migration, and the failure of the left to meet the challenges of contemporary emancipatory democracy

-These works serve as first studies towards a second book project that is tentatively entitled: Social Domination and Political Asceticism: History, Theory, Strategy.
+These works serve as first studies towards a second book project that is tentatively entitled: A Comparative History of Political Asceticisms.